Linguistic-Data-Consortium/p2fa/example3/README.md

 # Example 3

-This example uses p2fa with different I/O formats, and also handles OOV with the Phonetisaurus package.
+This example uses the same p2fa models, but includes various updates to the wrapping code, including using Phonetisaurus for unknown words.
+See the Details section below.

-You can build the image as follows; here we tag it with p2fa_example3.
+You can build the image as follows; here we tag it with p2fa.

-    docker build -f example3/Dockerfile -t p2fa_example3 .
+    docker build -f example3/Dockerfile -t p2fa .

-One way to run the aligner from the image would be

-    docker run -it --rm -v ~/dockermount:/mount p2fa_example3

-Before running this, a local directory `~/dockermount` was created with an audio file `foo.wav` and a transcript `foo.tdf`; `foo.align`, `foo.words`, and `foo.unks` go to the same directory.
-See the default command in the Dockerfile, which uses `/mount` as the working directory.
-You can model other commands off of the default command.
-For example, if you have files named `bar` instead, you could do
+You can test the code as follows:

-    docker run -it --rm -v ~/dockermount:/mount p2fa_example3 python /app/aligner/align_tdf.py bar.wav bar.tdf bar.align bar.words
+    docker run -it --rm -v ./test:/mount p2fa python /app/aligner/alignx.py CarrieFisher10s.wav CarrieFisher10s.tdf

+This mounts the local `test` dir onto the working directory of the container, `/mount`, and runs the aligner on the test audio and transcript.
+The output should be identicial to the reference files, so the following should produce no output:

+    diff test/CarrieFisher10s.align.ref test/CarrieFisher10s.align
+    diff test/CarrieFisher10s.words.ref test/CarrieFisher10s.words
+    diff test/CarrieFisher10s.unks.ref test/CarrieFisher10s.unks

+This test and several others are automated with:

+    example3/test.sh

+# Details